top of page

 By Lora Goerlich

-“The management of public lands, especially trails, is a complex issue that involves balancing the interests and safety of various user groups, including hikers, mountain bikers, equestrians, and others.
+“The management of public lands, especially trails, is a complex issue that involves balancing the interests and safety of various user groups, including hikers, cyclists, equestrians, and others.
 When exclusive trails for each activity aren’t possible, the public agency in charge has additional (and ongoing) obligations when equestrians are included.

 Today’s prevailing etiquette on shared trails emphasizes yielding to horses and riders.
 However, the term “yield” is subject to individual interpretation; it does not universally mean stop.
 This alone will cause conflict and confusion.
 When non-equestrians only slow down there is still serious risk especially if additional triggers are present, such as non-equestrian loaded with pack gear; hikers with dogs on or off leash; walkers pushing strollers; fast moving cyclists and trail runners; or motorized vehicles.
 Adding to the confusion are non-standard signs that pair yield and stop directives and/or safety signs that are difficult to understand and too wordy.
 Merely putting up signs – or worse, no signs, then hoping trail users will “just get along” is not a viable solution.